One of the topics Tim and I tend to bicker about is our phones.

 More importantly, we aren’t developing and nurturing those important ancestral skills of feeding our creativity, improving problem-solving, and finding presence and joy with just being by ourselves.

-There is a huge issue with anxiety in our culture right now, and I’m a firm believer that our phone and social media addiction is helping to feed it.
+There is a huge issue with anxiety in our culture right now, and I’m a firm believer that our phone and social media addiction are helping to feed it.

 Not to mention, we are losing our ability to have longer attention spans.
 I’ve noticed it’s been harder for me to read a book for long periods of time or even sit through a long movie without itching for a change of pace or something else to look at.